brennanbutler01/cs6750-hci/week-5/direct-manipulation-interfaces.md

 4. Error messages are not needed.
 5. Users can immediately get feedback to see if they are furthering their goals or change the direction.
-6. User anxiety is reduced because system is comprehensible and actions are reversible.
+6. User anxiety is reduced because the system is comprehensible and actions are reversible.

-## Two Aspects of Directness : Distance and Engagement
+## Two Aspects of Directness: Distance and Engagement

 Two distinct aspects of directness:

-1. **Distance** - Short distance b/w thoughts and physical requirements of the system under use
+1. **Distance—**Short distance b/w thoughts and physical requirements of the system under use
-2. **Engagement** - Qualitative feeling of engagement - direct manipulation of the object of interest.
+2. **Engagement—**Qualitative feeling of engagement—direct manipulation of the object
     - language metaphor: interface is a language medium for the user and system to have a conversation
-    - model-world metaphor: interface is world where user can act and changes state in response to user actions. no intermediary b/w user and the world. users act directly on the task domain themselves.
+    - model-world metaphor: interface is a world where user can act and change state in response to user actions. no intermediary b/w user and the world. users act directly on the task domain themselves.

 ### Distance

-Directness is not a property of the interface alone - involves relationship b/w task and the way it can be accomplished in the interface.
+Directness is not a property of the interface alone—involves relationship b/w task and the way it can be accomplished in the interface.